daniiiol/AnnOtter.WayToSecureExchange/README.md

 1. **Confirmation by the API:** The server's API confirms the successful upload, and Alice can compare the SHA256 hash of the application server's response with her locally stored hash.

 1. **Secondary Encryption on the Server:** To prevent potential data leaks caused by database access, the application server further encrypts the received ciphertext using ChaCha20Poly1305.
-The 256 bit key for ChaCha20 is exclusively stored on the application server.
+The 256 bit key for ChaCha20 and Poly1305 is exclusively stored on the application server.

 ### Sharing with Bob